jandot/aerts-exercises-leipzig/Visualization/exercises/processing_exercise.md

 % Hands-on exercise data visualization
 % Jan Aerts, Visual Data Analysis Lab, KU Leuven - http://vda-lab.be

+![](images/ccby.png)

 In this exercise, we will use the Processing tool ([http://processing.org](http://processing.org)) to generate visualizations based on a flights dataset.
 This tutorial holds numerous code snippets that can by copy/pasted and modified for your own purpose.
 The contents of this tutorial is available under the CC-BY license.

-![](images/ccby.png)
+The tutorial is written in a very incremental way.
+We start with something simple, and gradually add little bits and pieces that allow us to make more complex visualizations.
+So make sure to not skip parts of the tutorial: everything depends on everything that precedes it.

 ![flights](images/flights_double.png)